 Above the restaurant is Top o’ Tony’s Bar, which has a view from Palos Verdes to Santa Monica.
 Many famous people who have visited Tony’s grace the walls of the spiral staircase leading up to the bar.

 Another favorite that never fails to please the palate is Kincaid’s Fish Chop & Steak House.
-Their menu is always evolving with fabulous new pieces along side the stable favorites of king crab, sea bass, salmon, prime rib, and filet mignon.
-A must try is the Kobe meatloaf sliders on soft Hawaiian roll.
+Their menu is always evolving with fabulous new pieces alongside the stable favorites of king crab, sea bass, salmon, prime rib, and filet mignon.
+A must try is the Kobe meatloaf sliders on a soft Hawaiian roll.

-But if a more laid back atmosphere is what you’re looking for, than head over to the Starboard Attitude, the oldest “live blues club” in the South Bay.
-You can pull up a seat, sip on your favorite cocktail, relax & and enjoy a live the show, best of all there is no cover charge.
+But if a more laid back atmosphere is what you’re looking for than head over to the Starboard Attitude, the oldest “live blues club” in the South Bay.
+You can pull up a seat, sip on your favorite cocktail, relax & and enjoy a show, best of all there is no cover charge.

 Finally, if a romantic interlude is what you’re searching for to cap of your day, then take your sweetie on a cruise aboard an authentic Venetian gondola, adorned with flowers, and stocked with a basket of fresh fruit, bread, cheese and wine glasses.
 All you need to do is bring your favorite Vino.
 You can bring your own music, too, or they can provide.

 Open every Thursday 8:00 a.m. to 1:00 p.m is the Redondo Farmers Market at Veterans Park.
 A favorite of Redondo locals, you will find a wide assortment of fresh fruits, vegetables, cut flowers and more.

 There is plenty of parking at the pier and you can get an hour free with validation from various merchants during the weekdays 11 am-7 pm